What are the types of embroidery stitches?

 There are many different embroidery stitches, and even the most basic of stitches can have many different variations.
 Because of how long the list would be, I’m going to include the embroidery stitches that are most commonly used.
 This post will separate them into a few groups based on their general purpose, but you can still use stitches in one group for another purpose (for example, using a commonly used outline stitch to fill in an area).

-Used to fill or shade large areas.
+Embroidery fill stitches are generally used to fill or shade large areas.

 - Satin stitch

 - Basket-Weave Stitch

 Straight stitches made beside one another, typically used to fill in an area or shape with solid color.